BriRentfrow/DiscordTextCleaner/README.md

 - Adding HTML paragraph break tags between paragraphs
 - Selecting of tagged users (starting with an @ sign) and removal of those tags
 - Removal of extra spaces left by removals
-- Improvement to custom emoji Regex
+- Improvement to custom emoji Regex (It may not catch all custom emojis, if you encounter one it doesn't please let me know)